knaut/ulna/README.md

 Components have an update cycle similar to React, and have shouldComponentUpdate().
 This function and (all others) can be overruled by using .extend().

 Ulna provides a Component, Store, Dispatcher, and Router, all of which can be extended, per Backbone's pattern.
-These are not all documented yet.
-However:
 * Components deal with UI interactions and creating child components.
 * Stores handle UI state and the data Components render templates with.
 * The Dispatcher is a shared message registry.
 Components dispatch messages, but never listen.
 Stores listen, and may dispatch as well.